How to Propose a Course for the Core and/or Multicultural Curriculum

 Be sure that you select the correct Curriculog process for your proposal type!
 That will ensure appropriate routing for your proposal.

-Additionally, please note that decisions on proposals are not made until November 2018.
+Additionally, please note that proposals are not reviewed until October 2021.
 If you launch a proposal significantly in advance of that month, your proposal may be sitting for a while before you hear anything.